Return to Part 2

 However I can absolutely for certain tell you how much you will make if you give up before this point.

 |Full comic (it's awesome but other comics there are NSFW): |

 "If I'm not feeling inspired –" NOPETY NOPE NOPE WITH NOPE SAUCE!

 "It becomes a chore and–" Mr. Worf, arm the nopedos.
 Mr. Data, get us out of here Nope factor nine!

-Look Chippy, inspiration is awesome.
+Look, Chippy, inspiration is awesome.
 Straight.
 Up.
 AWESOME!
-When it hits, you'll do a fourteen hour session without noticing you haven't eaten.
-You'll rock a week solid of those eight hour days that land like a sledgehammer from start to finish.
-Even your imposter syndrome will look around, impressed and say "Holy fuck!"
-Trust me when I tell you that writing is my drug of choice and I GET it.
+When it hits, you'll do a fourteen-hour session without noticing you haven't eaten.
+You'll rock a week solid of those eight-hour days that land like a sledgehammer from start to finish.
+Even your imposter syndrome will look around, impressed, and say "Holy fuck!"
+Trust me when I tell you that inspiration is my drug of choice and I would do two lines of it before every session if it came in powdered form.
+I GET it.

 And that is a great guiding philosophy for if and when to write if you want to be a hobbyist.
 (Which, just so we're clear, is really okay.)

-But if you want to write for money (particularly more than just Steam Sale money), there's absolutely no getting around this: Not every fucking day is going to be rainbow unicorn facials.
-Just like any other job that you do for money, some days you don't want to be there, and if you call in every time you aren't feeling it, you either have no job or have no paycheck pretty fucking quickly.
+But if you want to write for money (particularly more than just Steam Sale money), there's absolutely no getting around this: Not every fucking day is going to be rainbow unicorn farts.
+Just like any other job that you do for money, some days you don't want to be there but you have to, and if you call in every time you aren't feeling it, you either have no job or have no paycheck pretty fucking quickly.